Saief1999/cqrs-microservices/README.md

 # CQRS Microservices

-- This is a proposed CQRS implementations using Spring Boot
+- This is a proposed CQRS implementation using Spring Boot

 ## Usage